Transforma logo

 This report provides Transforma Insights’ view on the Autonomous Road Freight Vehicles market.
 This segment comprises vehicles used for transporting goods on roads in a commercial setting.
 To be counted as part of this Application Group, vehicles must be capable of operating at Level 3 (L3) of the SAE levels of autonomy.

-The autonomous road freight vehicles market is at a nascent stage with an enormous potential to disrupt the road freight market.
+The autonomous road freight vehicles market is at a nascent stage with enormous potential to disrupt the road freight market.
 The adoption of L3 autonomous freight vehicles is gaining momentum with multiple governments around the world supporting the testing and commercialisation of autonomous vehicles on roads, although concerns around the safety and performance of these vehicles can act as a deterrence to the pace of mass adoption.
 The initial focus of most technology companies is proving the concept of commercial L3 vehicles and allowing shippers, carriers, and logistics companies to embrace and familiarise themselves with their usage.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used (including splits by 2G, 3G, 4G, 5G, LPWA, short range, satellite, and others), as well as the revenue split between module, value-added connectivity and services.
 A full set of forecast data, including country-level forecasts, sector break downs and public/private network splits, is available through the IoT Forecast tool.